Table Of Contents

 - 4 Speed And SSL Analysis

 Most people give up on SEO audit because the guides they find online overwhelm them with technicality and CS jargon.
-They prefer hiring professional SEO services companies to do the job.
-This article will demonstrate a most common audit professionals perform on your website when they start working on SEO.
 The purpose is to show that an SEO audit which is the most useful way of evaluating your website performance doesn’t have to be complicated.

 The purpose of this step by step guide should move you up the ladder, improve your website’s ranking, thus helping you bring in more visitors and potential perquisites.

 In essence, an audit is a what we do with a set of tools, almost always used for marketing purposes: improving traffic, attracting visitors and potential customers.
 If done correctly, An SEO audit should give you a better insight of how your website is performing, which pages function efficiently and which don’t.
 You analyze individual pages and then bring them all together to see how your entire business performs.